Configuring Maven

 Using Mirrors for Repositories

 Repositories can be declared inside a project, which means that if you have your own custom repositories, those sharing your project easily get the right settings out of the box.
 However, you may want to use an alternative mirror for a particular repository without changing the project files.
+Refer to Guide to Mirror Settings for more details.

 Profiles

 Repository configuration can also be put into a profile.
 You can have multiple profiles, with one set to active so that you can easily switch environments.
-Read more about profiles in Introduction to Build Profiles .
+Read more about profiles in Introduction to Build Profiles.